 Find answers to common questions regarding COVID-19 and OSU-Cascades' response.

-We are working to make classes accessible from a distance in the event of illness or exposure.
+During the pandemic, most all classes are accessible from a distance in the event of illness or exposure.
 New technology in all classrooms allows a remote instruction option for every course, particularly for students who may need to take into account their own COVID-19 risk or family health reasons.
 In addition, our public health strategy will support students who become ill or exposed to COVID-19 with support to access testing, tracing in partnership with Deschutes County Health Services, isolation, containment and access to health care.

 Yes, you can register for courses offered at the OSU Corvallis campus, and you do not need to change campuses.
 Confirm the course is offered remotely by looking for the code “EREM - Entirely Remote Learning” in the course “Meeting Info” section in the schedule of classes.
 Note Corvallis class fees differ from those at OSU-Cascades.

 Whether your class is in-person, hybrid or remote, check your class syllabus and with your faculty instructors for details for each class.
 Special rooms will be designated in Tykeson Hall and the Graduate & Research Center where students can physically distance, set up with a laptop and ear buds and participate in remote classes.
 The dining area in Obsidian Hall will similarly be available.

 Yes.
 The Career Development Center can virtually assist students in finding and applying for internship and employment opportunities in Central Oregon and beyond.
 Schedule an appointment in Handshake or contact firstname.lastname@example.org.
 The Financial Aid Office can help you determine if there are scholarship opportunities available.